core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

            // When embedded in KUDOS, this message
            // is protected using CTX_NEW, and there
-           // there cannot be application payload.
+           // cannot be application payload.
            //
            // Then, CTX_B builds on CTX_NEW by updating
            // the new Sender/Recipient IDs